chriswailes/RLTK/examples/kazoo/chapter 5/Chapter5-old.md

 In the previous chapters we described the implementation of the lexer, parser, and AST for our simple language, Kazoo, and added support for generating LLVM IR for it.
 This chapter describes two new techniques: adding optimizer support to your language, and adding JIT compiler support.
 These additions will demonstrate how to get nice, efficient code for the Kazoo language.

-The old version of Chapter 5 can be found [here](file.Chapter5-old.html).

 ## LLVM Optimization Passes

 LLVM provides many optimization passes which do many different sorts of things and have different tradeoffs.
 Unlike other systems, LLVM doesn't hold to the mistaken notion that one set of optimizations is right for all languages and for all situations.
 LLVM allows a compiler implementor to make complete decisions about what optimizations to use, in which order, and in what situation.